Toytiny/RadarOcc/README.md

 ## Qualitative results
 Here are some GIFs showing our qualitative results on 3D occupancy prediction.
-Foreground voxels are colored as <span style="color: red;">red</span> while background voxels
+Foreground voxels are colored as <span style="color:red;">red</span> while background voxels
 <span style="color: green;">are green</span>.
  Some of these results can also be found in our supplementary [demo video](https://youtu.be/sa4gejcWMvk).